samschloegel/sound-reference/src/networking/concepts/DHCP.md

 ## Manual Assignments

+It is very common in live sound systems to manually assign IP addresses to system-critical devices for control purposes, such as amplifiers, DSP, and consoles.
+(Note that this is not necessarily the case for audio-over-IP devices, such as on a dedicated Dante network.)

+Here is a basic workflow for doing so:

-Create a table for each subnet
+- Create a table for each subnet

-List out all available addresses (or at least keep the list sorted numerically)
+- List out all available addresses within each table (or at least keep the list sorted numerically).
+This will help you to avoid assigning the same address to more than one device.

-Manually choose addresses for each device.
+- Manually choose addresses for each device.
+(I like to do it like [this](/networking/defaults/IPs#control-network)).

 (This is NOT recommended for Dante or XDIP networks.)